Guides

 The HTML dashboard is a self-contained, interactive file — all CSS, JavaScript, and syntax highlighting are bundled into a single .html file.
 Open it in any browser without a server.

-zigzag run --path ./src --html
+zigzag run --paths ./src --html

 The dashboard includes: